usnistgov/oscal-xproc3/tutorial/sequence/Lesson01/setup_101.md

 With a little practice, become comfortable running XProc pipelines, seeing results on a console (command-line) window as well as in the file system.

-Since pipelines can be used to download resources, setup after the first script can use XProc, so you can't finish the setup without practicing XProc as well.
+Since pipelines can be used to download resources, setup after the first script use XProc.
+Finishing the setup gets you started practicing with the XProc.

 ## Prerequisites

 You have Java installed with a JVM (Java Virtual Machine) available on the command line, version 8.0 and 11 (and later).

+You have a live Internet connection and the capability to download and save resources (binaries and code libraries) for local use.

-tip: check your Java version from the console using `java --version`.
+**Tip:** check your Java version from the console using `java --version`.

 You are comfortable entering commands on the command line.
 For installation, you want a `bash` shell if available.
 On Windows, both WSL (Ubuntu) and Git Bash have been found to work.
 If you cannot use `bash`, the setup can be done by hand (downloading and unpacking a package from SourceForge).

-After installation, subsequent work on Windows does not require `bash` unless you choose to use it ??? a Windows `CMD` or Powershell can serve as your environment and the processor invoked with a Windows `bat` file (as described).
+After installation, subsequent work on Windows does not require `bash` unless you choose to use it ??? a Windows `CMD` or Powershell can serve as your environment and the processor invoked with a Windows `bat` file (as described in the documentation).

 ## Resources